datalad-handbook/book/docs/intro/philosophy.rst

 to simply reside unchanged in a single location for eternity.

-Most **data need to be shared** -- may it be a digital collection of family photos, a genomic database between researchers around the world, or inventory lists of one company division to another.
+Most **data need to be shared** -- may it be a digital collection of family photos, a genomics database between researchers around the world, or inventory lists of one company division to another.
 Some data are public and should be accessible to everyone.
 Other data should circulate only among a select few.
 There are various ways to distribute data, from emailing files to sending